The world’s leading publication for data science, AI, and ML professionals.

 I discovered Greenwashing when I conducted my first supply chain sustainability project.

-As a Supply Chain Solution Manager, my task was to estimate the environmental footprint of the manufacturing and logistics operations of our customers.
+As a supply chain solution manager, my task was to estimate the environmental footprint of our customers’ Logistics operations.

 How can a company selling disposable plastic products can claim to be carbon neutral?

-The objective of this article is to show you how analytics tools can help you detect this kind of false claims.
+This article aims to show you how analytics tools can help you detect this kind of false claims.

 Greenwashing is a portmanteau word of ‘green’ and ‘whitewashing’.

-This dishonest practice is used by organizations to create a false impression of environmental responsibility.
+Organizations use this dishonest practice to create a false impression of environmental responsibility.

-The objective is to capitalize on the growing demand for eco-friendly products from customers and investors.
+The objective is to capitalize on customers’ and investors’ growing demand for eco-friendly products.

 The most common forms of greenwashing include,